mathLab/BEMStokes/README.md

 - FreeSurfaceStokesKernel.
 A stokes kernel for free surface interfaces
 - StokesKernel. container for the Stokes fundamental solutions.

+## Install Procedure using spack
+To install from scratch all the needed library you can look to the automatic installation procedure using [spack](https://github.com/dealii/dealii/wiki/deal.II-in-Spack) developed by the deal.II authors.

 ## Install Procedure using CANDI
 To install from scratch all the needed library you can look to the automatic installation procedure provided by [CANDI](https://github.com/koecher/candi) developed Uwe Köcher.